TomGood75/hoverboard-firmware-hack-FOC-bbcar/README.md

 * Make sure BAT_CELLS matches your cell count
 * Re-upload

+### Switch to FOC_CTRL on the go
+* press the power button until beep. release the button and immediately press again for >= 2 sek. beep-beep indicates the mode switch to FOC.
+To switch back to SIN, poweroff and poweron again.
+Field weakening is not working very well in FOC mode.
+It is significantly slower.

 ### Trouble shooting
 * Sometimes 1 board is on and the other off.
 This is a rare case.
 The easiest way to poweroff both boards is to press a poti half way and press the power button.
 The board which is trying to poweron will detect this as an invalid state and poweroff.
 * The current and max speed calibration function initiated by pressing poweron button in a special way is disabled in thes firmware.